trusktr/rocket-module/README.md

         add the CommonsChunkPlugin and specify the common chunk name as 'shared-modules.js', change dir to the parent-of-packages-folder, then run webpack!
         We've successfully code-splitted shared dependencies of all packages! woooo!
-    - [ ] Figure out what to do with the fact that Webpack by default compiles for the web target, and relies on the `window` object which isn't available on the server-side.
+    - [x] Figure out what to do with the fact that Webpack by default compiles for the web target, and relies on the `window` object which isn't available on the server-side.
-      - [ ] For the 'os' platform, replace 'window' with 'RocketModule'.
+      - [x] For the 'os' platform, replace 'window' with 'RocketModule'.
-      - [ ] Make RocketModule an empty object in rocket:module's shared-modules.js file and export it in package.js.
+      - [x] Make RocketModule an empty object in rocket:module's shared-modules.js file and export it in package.js.
-      - [ ] In the publish compile step, extend the 'this' of the entrypoint closures with RocketModule (exclude shared-modules.js)
+      - [x] In the publish compile step, extend the 'this' of the entrypoint closures with RocketModule (exclude shared-modules.js)
-      - [ ] Assign this object to the 'global' variable in each entrypoint closure.
   - [x] Write the shared-modules.js file to the corresponding place in rocket:module's isopack.
   - [x] Now loop through all the output files and write each one back to their